JConley1344/SysLib690/Week_13_Omeka.md

 I got back into `cd var/www/html`.

 I then used `wget` to download the zip file to my server.
 That looked like this `sudo wget https://github.com/omeka/Omeka/releases/download/v3.1.2/omeka-3.1.2.zip`.
-I did mess up and used `sudo app install unzip` and had to figure out why the command was not found.
-Once I realized that I had used 'app' intstead of 'apt' I on track again.
+I messed up and used `sudo app install unzip` and had to figure out why the command was not found.
+Once I realized that I had used 'app' instead of 'apt' I was on track again.
 (`sudo apt install unzip`)

 Here is where an issue started.
-I was unable get the zip file to unzip.
+I was unable to get the zip file to unzip.
 I kept getting the `checkdir error`.
-I of course tried to fix the issue on my own and ended getting confused as I looked for solutions online.
+I of course tried to fix the issue on my own and ended up getting confused as I looked for solutions online.

 ![Screenshot 2024-04-04 214259](https://github.com/JConley1344/SysLib690/assets/157387139/87022937-6fe5-49c2-bfd4-736bc52538e1)